omerdoron3101/excel-coffee-shop-analytics/README.md

 # ☕ Coffee Shop Dashboard Project

-This project is an interactive **Excel dashboard** 📊 analyzing coffee sales data.
+This project is an interactive **Excel dashboard** analyzing coffee sales data.
 It demonstrates key analytical skills, including Pivot Tables, Slicers, Conditional Formatting, and KPI calculation.
-The goal is to create an interactive tool that makes data easy to explore 🚀.
+The goal is to create an interactive tool that makes data easy to explore.

 ---